nexssp/cli/README.md

 ## Functions

-- --nxsI - interactive mode
+- --nxsI - interactive mode.
+When you need input from the user, use this flag.

 ## All commands